Charles Bellinger Stewart

-Charles Bellinger Tate Stewart (February 6, 1806 – July 1, 1885) was an American-born pharmacist, doctor, and political leader in the Republic of Texas.
+Charles Bellinger Tate Stewart (February 6, 1806 – July 1, 1885) was an American-born pharmacist, physician, and political leader in the Republic of Texas.
 He died in 1885 at 79 years old.

 Early life

-He was born in Charleston, South Carolina, but moved to Texas in 1830.
-Stewart was a delegate from the Municipality of Austin to the Convention of 1836 where he signed the Texas Declaration of Independence from Mexico.
+Stewart was born in Charleston, South Carolina, but moved to Texas in 1830.
+He was a delegate from the Municipality of Austin to the Convention of 1836, where he signed the Texas Declaration of Independence from Mexico.
 He was a member of the committee that drafted the Constitution of the Republic of Texas.
-On March 8, 1836, two days after The Alamo fell, Stewart absented himself from the Convention for a few days to get married.
+On March 8, 1836, two days after the Alamo fell, Stewart absented himself from the Convention for a few days to get married.
 On March 11, 1836, he married Julia Shepperd in the Lake Creek Settlement.
 Stewart returned to the Convention on March 16, 1836, and signed the Constitution of the Republic of Texas on March 17, 1836.
 He moved to Montgomery, Texas, in 1837 and later attended the state constitutional convention of 1845.
 He represented Montgomery County in the Texas House of Representatives.